 The too close fit between the story and Poland's current convulsions actually presents the film's greatest problem.
 One has the nagging sense that the image on the screen is Gdansk or Warsaw, retracted by Wajda's lens to look to Paris.
 And rather than heightening the film's urgency, this imparts the slightly bitter tests of propaganda, setting the viewer on the defensive.
 Wajda goes to far as to cast French actors at the Dantonist "indulgent" and poles as the hard line Jacobins such as Robespierre and St. Just, the film's real villain.
 Pszoniak even bears an unfortunate though surely coincidental resemblance to Wojciech Jaruzelski.

 Although Wajda denies making Danton in response to the events in Poland, it is impossible to forget his political background and decline to read between the frames.
 When Danton declaims.
 "Without bread there is no justice, peace or law," or when he tells Robespierre.
-"Come back to earth I have the only power the street," how can one not hear the echo of Lach Walesa?
-Like Walesa, Danton is an orator a reversed leader a man too busy for effete manners a man of the people.
+"Come back to earth I have the only power the street," how can one not hear the echo of Lech Walesa?
+Like Walesa, Danton is an orator, a revered leader, a man too busy for effete manners a man of the people.

 Danton's impact is lessened when the film is robbed of its university Nevertheless it is an important thoughtful meditation on revolution and unfliacting idealism.
 Wajda's humanism ultimately transcends national interests and to tyrants everywhere he sends a vivid reminder that within four months of killing Danton Robespierre too was sacrificed to that implacable god, the revolution.